pbpuckett3/mci-pattern-wp/docs/MCI_Whitepaper_Puckett.md

 ## 9. Domain Vignettes: MCI Across Industries

 The patterns MCI describes apply wherever organizations face constraints on cost, compliance, latency, or data boundaries.
 The following illustrative scenarios show how the same architectural decisions manifest in different contexts.
-These are not case studies-they are thought experiments demonstrating MCI's applicability across domains.
+These are not case studies — they are thought experiments demonstrating MCI's applicability across domains.

 ### Vignette 1: Commercial SaaS (Multi-Tenant Cost Optimization)